electron-elements/electron-elements/README.md

 ## Code of Conduct

-To make this org positive and welcoming to new members, we put togather a [code of conduct](code_of_conduct.md) we expect all people to follow it and create a postive welcoming enviorment for all the people who participte in this org.
+To make electron-elements a positive and welcoming place for everyone, we put togather a [code of conduct](code_of_conduct.md), which we expect all people to follow and create a postive, welcoming enviorment for all the people who participte in this community.